hyperledger/fabric-ca/docs/source/users-guide.rst

           #    maps:
           #       groups:
           #          - name: dn1
-          #            value: orderer
+          #            value: client
           #          - name: dn2
           #            value: peer
           # The value of the user's 'myAttr' attribute is then computed to be
-          # "orderer,peer,dn3".
+          # "client,peer,dn3".
 This is because the value of 'attr("member")' is
           # "dn1,dn2,dn3", and the call to 'map' with a 2nd argument of
-          # "group" replaces "dn1" with "orderer" and "dn2" with "peer".
+          # "group" replaces "dn1" with "client" and "dn2" with "peer".
           converters:
             - name: <fcaAttrName>
               value: <fcaExpr>